heysailor/redux-worker-queue/README.md

 #### QueueItem

-`QueueItem`s are guaranteed to have all these properties.
+A `QueueItem` is guaranteed to have all these properties.
 The `createdAt` property cannot be overridden.
 The `clientMutationId` is the unique identifier.

     export interface IQueueItem {
       type: ItemType;